FarronF/limerick-council-meetings/meetings/2015/09/28-Full Meeting of Limerick City and County Council/Minutes - Special Meeting of Limerick City and County Council - 29th July 2015.md

 There were no abstentions.

-The Deputy Mayor declared the proposed Variation rejected.--- **5**
+The Deputy Mayor declared the proposed Variation rejected.
+---
+**5**

 2.Environment & Water Services